-- (1) Persons convicted of infamous crimes are disqualified from later serving in offices not created by the Constitution. - (2) Persons convicted of felonies can run for offices that were created by the Constitution immediately after completing their sentences (including the mandatory supervised release term, which is 2 years for some of the more serious felonies154).
+- (1) Persons convicted of infamous crimes are disqualified from later serving in offices not created by the Constitution. - (2) Persons convicted of felonies can run for offices that were created by the Constitution immediately after completing their sentences (including the

-Two districts of the Illinois Appellate Court have so interpreted those provisions.
+Those provisions have been interpreted that way by two districts of the Illinois Appellate Court.
 But the judges hearing those cases reached opposite conclusions about the constitutionality of that result.
 In a 1980 case, an Illinois Appellate Court panel found no rational basis for barring a person who had completed a sentence from running for a local office not created by the Constitution, while allowing a person who had completed a sentence to run for an office that was created by the Constitution.
 Therefore, the judges held that the person could run for a local office even though it was not created by the Constitution.
-That decision was not appealed.
+154 That decision was not appealed.